-Caroline George’s upcoming release, Curses and Other Buried Things, is a haunting tale that takes readers into the depths of the Okefenokee Swamp, bewitching them until the last page.
+Caroline George’s latest release, Curses and Other Buried Things, is a haunting tale that takes readers into the depths of the Okefenokee Swamp, bewitching them until the last page.

 With her exceptional storytelling, Caroline George skillfully blends dark YA with thrilling suspense and rich folklore in Curses and Other Buried Things.
 Through her masterful narrative, this thought-provoking novel explores the power of words, the weight of generational curses, and the journey toward breaking free from the shackles of our past.